lertsoft/GPD_WIN4/README.md

 Thanks  to [mouseish](https://discord.com/channels/243411108940087297/950574522011119707/1125430298407088128) for the tidbit!

 **Smokeless UMAF does the same as alt+f5 | Reboot**
-* The keyboard combo of alt + f5 then reboot does the same that this tool would do [Smokeless UMAF tool](https://github.com/DavidS95/Smokeless_UMAF) </br>
+* The keyboard combo of alt + f5 then reboot does the same as Smokeless UMAF tool would do [Smokeless UMAF tool](https://github.com/DavidS95/Smokeless_UMAF) </br>
 * It is also important to note that the smokeless tool won't show any hidden setting that the Win4 might have. </br>

 Thank you Andrebraga for the info!

 **Win4 7840u BIOS chip**
-> Use case for documenting this are in case anyone needs to reflash with a reprogrammer.
+> Use case for documenting the BIOS Chip is in case anyone needs to reflash with a reprogrammer.
-> This could be the same chip use on the 6800u and 7640u devices but I have not checked mine 6800u and nobody has posted about regarding the 7640u.
+> The BIOS chip could be the same chip use on the 6800u and 7640u devices but I have not checked mine 6800u and nobody has posted about regarding the 7640u.
 * it’s on the back of the motherboard. </br>
 * BIOS chip: Winbond 25Q256JWEQ </br>